ssardina-agts/agtcity-sarl-base/README.md

 You can check the example template agents (see below) that are in package `au.edu.rmit.agtgrp.agtcity.sarl.agents.dummy` to start your new development.
 You will find there the process how SARL systems can connect to the game server and manipulate a team in the game.

-If your solution will use Prolog as knowledgebase, we suggest carefully understanding how the [SARL PROLOG CAP](https://bitbucket.org/ssardina-research/sarl-prolog-cap) framework, which provides the skill to manipulate a Prolog knowledgebase, works.
+If your solution will use Prolog as knowledgebase, we suggest carefully understanding how the [SARL PROLOG CAP](https://github.com/ssardina-agts/sarl-prolog-cap) framework, which provides the skill to manipulate a Prolog knowledgebase, works.
 Some initial code for a domain knowledge base is already provided in this base system, including substantial Prolog code to process all percepts.

 We recommend using the JPL-based `SWIJPL_KB_Prolog`  skill for the `KB_Prolog` capacity.
 It is simpler, direct to JPL and more expressive (e.g., can send Java objects to Prolog).
 Read the documentation in the SARL PROLOG CAP to understand how to use it to build queries, in particular the use of placeholders `?` and the varios term types.

-If you use the Mochalog-based `SWI_KB_Prolog` skill for the `KB_Prolog` capacity, then it is important to understand to read [Mochalog](https://github.com/ssardina/mochalog) to understand how to build queries using using @-placeholders `@A`, `@I`, and `@S` and the various query methods (prove, one solution, all solutions, iterators) provided.

 ## EXAMPLE AGENTS ##